-Ibn Sina Neurotech Summer School
+Ibn Sina Neurotech School

 All participants are required to commit to the school for its duration.